 This means that any malware that may be present on a website is loaded on Puffin’s servers instead of your own device, making it impossible to infect your machine this way.

-This clever approach actually makes most of our above criteria irrelevant, as there’s no need for safe browsing databases, sandboxing or script blocking when the website code never even runs on your machine.
-For this reason, it’s easily the most secure web browser around.
+This clever approach actually makes most of our above criteria irrelevant, as there’s no need for security features like safe browsing databases, sandboxing or script blocking when the website code never even runs on your machine.
+For this reason, it’s easily the most secure internet browser around.

 While the browser doesn’t do a great job of warning users of unsecure connections, with Puffin this becomes a privacy concern rather than a security one, as the only negative consequence of connecting over HTTP with Puffin is that someone could listen in on your browsing.